freeCodeCamp/freeCodeCamp/guide/english/computer-science/data-mining/index.md

 | 5 |Deployment|

 ## The Task of Data Mining
-Occuring semi-automatically or automatically, is the analysis of large quantities of data, to extract previously unknown information, in the form of interesting patterns.
+The analysis of large quantities of data, to extract previously unknown information, in the form of interesting patterns.

 |  Groups of Patterns        | Analysis Type  |
 | ------------- | :-----|